-1. Extraordinary medical, psychological, educational, or dental expenses.
+- Extraordinary medical, psychological, educational or dental expenses.

-3. The payment of support for a parent which regularly has been paid and for which there is a demonstrated need.
+- The payment of support for a parent which has been paid regularly and for which there is a demonstrated need.

-6. Special needs, such as costs that may be associated with the disability of a child, that have traditionally been met within the family budget even though the fulfilling of those needs will cause the support to exceed the proposed guidelines.
+- Special needs such as costs that may be associated with the disability of a child, which have traditionally been met within the family budget even though the fulfilling of those needs will cause the support to exceed the proposed guidelines.

-7. Total available assets of the obligee, obligor, and the child.
+- Total available assets of the obligee, obligor and the child.

-11. Any other adjustment which is needed to achieve an equitable result which may include, but not be limited to, a reasonable and necessary existing expense or debt.
-Such expense or debt may include, but is not limited to, a reasonable and necessary expense or debt which the parties jointly incurred during the marriage.
+- Any other adjustment that is needed to achieve an equitable result which may include, but not be limited to, a reasonable and necessary existing expense or debt.
+Such expense or debt may include, but is not limited to, a reasonable and necessary expense or debt that the parties jointly incurred during the marriage.

 Despite the variations from state to state, there are some general factors that are almost universally considered by judges issuing child support orders, including: